 Threatened injury, according to Minn.
 Stat.
 626.556, subd.
-2 (p), is a statement, overt act, condition, or status that represents a substantial risk of physical or sexual abuse or mental injury to a child.
-Threatened injury includes exposing a child to a person responsible for their care who has:
+2 (p), is a statement, overt act, condition, or status that represents a substantial risk of physical or sexual abuse or mental injury to a child by someone who is responsible for their care, unless it involves sex trafficking.
+In sex trafficking reports, an alleged offender does not have to be in a caregiving role.
+Threatened injury includes a person who has: